smcclennon/smcclennon.github.io/index.md

 script1: toggleDiv
 ---
 # About Myself {#about}

-Hi.
-My name is Shiraz McClennon, and I'm a computer science student with an interest in cyber security.
+Hi, my name is Shiraz McClennon, and I'm a computer science student passionate about cyber security.

+I enjoy programming, and have used a few different languages over the past few years, both interpreted and compiled.

 I enjoy programming in my free time, and have used a few different languages over the years, some I'm far more experienced in than others.